|Parador de Cádiz|

 Four-star, high-tech, eco-friendly hotel with a superb location.

-The Parador in Cadiz, known as the Hotel Atlantico, is probably Cadiz's slickest hotel, and also the most vanguard of the state-owned Parador chain.
+The Parador in Cadiz, known as the Hotel Atlantico, is probably the slickest hotel in Cadiz, and also the most vanguard of the state-owned Parador chain.
 A recently-opened fabulous contemporary building with one entire wall of glass, it makes the most of the breathtaking location and sea views across the bay to Rota.

 This Parador hotel sits on the edge of the small promontory upon which the city is built, yet still near the centre and the famous and historic harbour.
 As such, it offers a perfect base from which to explore this most ancient of European cities – and to enjoy the annual Cádiz Carnival in February – while offering the city’s finest sea vistas, with 21st-century comforts.